ranauzairahmed/TitanicSurvialPrediction/README.md

-# TitanicSurvialPrediction
+# Survival Prediction of Titanic Passengers Using Classification Models
+This project aims to predict the survival of passengers aboard the Titanic using machine learning.
+The dataset consists of various features like passenger sex, class, and the number of family members aboard, which are used to classify whether a passenger survived or not.

-This project predicts Titanic passenger survival using machine learning models based on features like sex, class, and family size.
-It evaluates the performance of multiple classifiers, including Logistic Regression, Naive Bayes, Decision Tree, KNN, Linear SVM, and SVM.
+The dataset is preprocessed by removing irrelevant columns such as Cabin, Ticket, Name, and PassengerId.
+Multiple machine learning models are trained on the training data, including Logistic Regression, Naive Bayes, Decision Tree, KNN, Linear SVM, and SVM.
+These models are then evaluated using accuracy and AUC scores, along with confusion matrices and classification reports.
+Additionally, ROC curves are plotted for each model to visualize their performance.